-The purpose of this section is to inventory and support the management of cultural resources in the Town of Benton.
+The purpose of this section is to inventory and support the management of cultural resources in the Town of Elk Grove.
 Many communities often ignore cultural and historic resources in order to deal with "real" issues facing their community.
 However, the proper appreciation of these assets is vital to the long-term success of a community.
 Respecting and utilizing these available resources increases the overall quality of life and provides opportunities for tourism.
-In Benton, such tourism opportunities come from buildings on the State Historical List and local mines.
-Aesthetically, cultural resources are important to the Town because keeping up the appearance of Benton's older buildings will preserve them for future generations of residents and tourists.

 Determining what cultural and historic resources are has been left open to some interpretation.
 For this Plan, historic resources include historic buildings and sites (as identified by the national register of historic places), museums, archeological sites, churches, cemeteries, old country schools, and other sites deemed appropriate by the community.
+The chief cultural resources of Elk Grove are its cemeteries and the St Peters Church.
 (This Section is to serve as a guide to cultural and historic resources and is not inclusive.)